ali21-gmu/cyse587-cybersquad-lab1/README.md

 ```

 ### Run the Stats File
-Now run the n_scen_stat.py file to get the results of running all the attak simulations
+Now run the n_scen_stat.py file to get the results of running all the attack simulations

 ```
 python n_scen_stat.py